 - Taking regular breaks every 75 to 90 minutes

 - Good time management in meetings, which should be brief so everyone can get back to work

 - Flexibility where possible — provided the work is getting done on time

 Managers should focus on outcomes in most cases.
 They can encourage workers to set schedules, but they should also keep an eye on what employees actually deliver.
-This requires a manager to have a good understanding of what their staff does — which can be tricky with development teams.
+This requires a manager to have a good understanding of what their staff does — which can be tricky with Remote Software teams.

 Set Clear Goals

 When you set priorities, you need to set clear goals, as well.
 Again, this is a basic management tenet, but it’s one that quite a few managers fall down on.
 If you need a particular piece of code at a particular time, communicate this clearly.
 If someone is falling behind on a particular piece of coding, they might need extra help, some time management training, or a break so they can recharge.
 It’s easy just to end up staring at a screen blanking out, particularly if you work remotely.